jordancormack/jordancormack.github.io/_posts/2020-04-04-GenerativeDesign.md

 <img src="/images/Generative_Design_1crop.jpg" alt="" class="inline">

-To ensure that the generateive design process deos not add material in undesired locations, additional solid bodies were created in regions where access is needed - in this case for bolts or nearby components such as the motor and body.
+To ensure that the generateive design process does not add material in undesired locations, additional solid bodies were created in regions where access is needed - in this case for bolts or nearby components such as the motor and body.

 <img src="/images/Generative_Design_5crop.jpg" alt="" class="inline">